Home → Holds Management in Evergreen → Printer Friendly Version

 The following options are available for printing the pull list:

 Holds can be captured when a checked-out item is returned (checked in) or an item on the Holds Pull List is retrieved and captured.
-When a hold is captured, the hold slip will be printed and if the patron has chosen to be notified by email, the email notification will be sent out.
-The item should be put on the hold shelf.
+When a hold is captured, the item will either be routed to the Hold Shelf or put In Transit. and the hold slip or transit slip will be printed.
+If the item has been routed directly to your library's hold shelf, and the patron has chosen to be notified by email or text message, the notification will be sent out.

-To capture a hold, select Circulation → Capture Holds (or press Shift-F2).
+To capture a hold, select Capture Holds from the Circulation menu (or press Shift-F2).

 Scan or type barcode and click Submit.